LuteOrg/.github/profile/README.md

-## LuteOrg

-This org contains all the source code repositories for Lute and its related projects.
+LuteOrg contains all source code repositories for Lute and its related projects.
 Lute, or "Learning Using Texts", is for learning foreign languages through reading.

-See the [User manual](https://luteorg.github.io/lute-manual/) for more.
+See the [User manual](https://luteorg.github.io/lute-manual/) for more info.

-👋